 The selection of board members is not an easy process.
 We need to make sure all points of views are included at the table.

-Board members must commit to attending four all-day Commission meetings each year (3rd Friday of January, May, September and November) and commit to attending 3-4 shorter business meetings as needed.
+Board members must commit to attending five all-day Commission meetings each year (3rd Friday of January, March, May, September and November) and commit to attending 3-4 shorter business meetings as needed.
 During our November meeting, we hold a longer board and staff retreat.
 All Board members serve on at least one of the four committees (Executive Committee, Governance Committee, Recruitment and Training Committee, and the Community and Legislative Alliance Committee).
 Each committee meets once a month to work on topics determined by the board-approved strategic plan, which is updated every two years.

 Terms are for four years.
 Members may not serve more than three consecutive terms.

 Anyone may apply for the At-Large positions.
 To apply to be a Regional Representative, you must be a member of your region's DHHSD advisory committee.
 Contact a DHHSD regional office to learn more about their advisory committees.